Gilly7CE/Carpet-Addons-Not-Found/README.md

 - When writing commits, please follow these [guidelines](https://initialcommit.com/blog/git-commit-messages-best-practices).
 - Once code changes have been made to the branch, push it and create a PR.
+- Additional checks before creating a PR:
+    - Right-click the project in IntelliJ IDEA and select "Reformat Code".
+Under "Options" select "Cleanup code" and "Optimize imports".
+Click "Run".
+The code will now be formatted to the project's rules.
+    - Run the tests under the "Test" directory.
+Ensure they all pass.
+    - Run "Minecraft Client" in release and/or debug mode.
+If Minecraft loads then you know the configuration is okay.

 If you have any issues doing any of these, please contact the following: